sscdotopen/recoreco/README.md

 00000c289a1829a808ac09c00daf10bc3c4e223b	bbd2ffd7-17f4-4506-8572-c1ea58c3f9a8	juliette & the licks	706
 ```

-We need the data to only consist of user and item interactions, so we create a new CSV file which only contains the first column (the hashed userid) and the third column (the artist name) from the original data:
+We need our inputs to only consist of user and item interactions, so we create a new CSV file which only contains the first column (the hashed userid) and the third column (the artist name) from the original data:

 `$ cat lastfm-dataset-360K/usersha1-artmbid-artname-plays.tsv|cut -f1,3 > plays.csv`

-Now the data is in the correct format:
+Now the CSV file is in the correct format:

 ```
 $ head plays.csv